 As my cancer is ER+ and HER2+, it was decided that after radiotherapy, I would be on the drug trastuzumab emtansine (Kadcyla) for eight months.

 Then, in 2021, I started tamoxifen, which I’ll need to take for 10 years.
 I’ve also started ovarian suppression and I take zoledronic acid, which is basically to stop cancer from spreading to my bones.
 They say at this point that you’re out of active treatment, but it doesn’t feel that way sometimes!

 As you are not able to get pregnant on tamoxifen, we knew very quickly that we had to consider our other options for having a child.
 After much soul searching, we decided to turn to surrogacy.
 That way, it wouldn’t be a risk to me, and we wouldn’t have to wait 10 years which would be too late.

 Cancer is always going to be a part of my life, and, as much as I can try to put it in a box, I’m never going to forget it.
-The last two years have been pretty awful, especially as I also lost my dad to leukaemia while I was in treatment.
-Becoming a parent will be a new chapter.
+The last few years have been pretty awful, especially as I also lost my dad to leukaemia while I was in treatment.
+But becoming a parent is a new chapter.
 I’ve always wanted to be a mum, so I’m excited about what’s coming next.